marcinjahn/Hack.JackCompiler/README.md

 - **Hack.JackCompiler.Lib** - all services and models that power the solution
 - **Hack.JackCompiler.Lib.Tests** - unit tests of a subset of classes that are included in *Hack.JackCompiler.Lib*
+- **Hack.JackCompiler.Lib** - a Console application that runs the `JackCompiler`, with proper input/output setup.

 The code is written in an object-oriented way, so various responsibilities of the solution are enclosed in their own classes.